het2803/Portfolio/README.md

 ### Work Experience
 Data Visualisation: Empowering Business with Effective Insights on Forage (April 2024)
-- Completed a simulation involving creating data visualizations for Tata Consultancy Services
+- Completed a simulation involving creating data visualizations for Tata Consultancy Services.
-- Prepared questions for a meeting with client senior leadership
+- Prepared questions for a meeting with client senior leadership.
-- Created visuals for data analysis to help executives with effective decision making
+- Created visuals for data analysis to help executives with effective decision making.

 Accenture North America Data Analytics and Visualization Job Simulation on Forage (April 2024)
- * Completed a simulation focused on advising a hypothetical social media client as a Data Analyst at Accenture
+ * Completed a simulation focused on advising a hypothetical social media client as a Data Analyst at Accenture.
- * Cleaned, modelled and analyzed 7 datasets to uncover insights into content trends to inform strategic decisions
+ * Cleaned, modelled and analyzed 7 datasets to uncover insights into content trends to inform strategic decisions.
- * Prepared a PowerPoint deck and video presentation to communicate key insights for the client and internal stakeholders
+ * Prepared a PowerPoint deck and video presentation to communicate key insights for the client and internal stakeholders.

 Data Analyst Intern @ Lambton College (May 2023 - August 2023)
 - Collaborated in Cross-functional teams, contributing to innovate data strategies, fostering teamwork, and implementing data-driven solutions for business challenges.